Data Warehouse

 • If your main goal is to handle real-time transactions and keep data safe, an operational database is better for your business needs.

-What Are the Latest Trends in Data Warehousing and Operational Databases?
+What are the Latest Trends in Data Warehousing and Operational Databases?

 Cloud-based solutions, big data analytics, machine learning integration, and real-time data streaming are changing how we use data storage and operational databases.
 These advancements allow quicker insights, better scalability, and improved data mining.